nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Woof.
 Alright.
 Yeah.
 The speaking of the goblin dog, it is its turn.
 But when it sees you when it sees you guys, it just, like, kinda holds up real quick and looks to its handler as if for instructions.

 Okay.
-Sameer, you're up.
+Simear, you're up.
 I never pulled this effect.
 I need to Okay.
 It's holding its turn.

 DC20 for the splinting of the spell stuff.
 Right?
 Oh, yeah.
 Yeah.
 Yeah.